etan675/task-zen/README.md

 ## Notes:

-- The production app can sometimes be a bit slow, this is because I had to migrate the DB to Neon from Render (free cloud hosting expired), which introduces network communication delays between app and db.
+- The production app can sometimes be a bit slow, this is because I had to migrate the DB to Neon from Render (free cloud hosting expired), which introduces some network delays.